Presented here is a completely handbuilt guitar by the

 when photographing which is a plus here of course.

 John Hall opted for a bear claw spruce top.
+Often

 In fact nicely built in every detail as the surroundings